 Dog’s don’t sweat in the same way that we do.
 While they do have sweat glands on their feet and around their nose, they are not very efficient.

 The most effective way our dogs have of cooling themselves is panting.
-Panting enables cool air to move around the body and prevent a dog from overheating.
+Panting enables cool air to move around the body and prevents a dog from overheating.

 However, if a dog doesn’t have access to fresh air, either because of ambient temperature or lack of ventilation they are unable to reduce their body temperature and are vulnerable to heatstroke.